Homoranthus cernuus

-Homoranthus cernuus is a flowering plant in the family Myrtaceae and is endemic to a small area in the Wollemi National Park.
+Homoranthus cernuus commonly known as Wollemi homoranthus, is a flowering plant in the family Myrtaceae and is endemic to a small area in the Wollemi National Park.
 It is a slender shrub with smooth, linear shaped leaves and pairs of pendulous cream-coloured flowers with a pinkish base.

 Description

 Homoranthus cernuus is an upright, smooth, slender shrub to 30-60 cm high.
 The leaves are arranged in crowded, opposite pairs, either terete or laterally compressed and tapering at the apex and narrowing toward the short leaf stalk.
 The pendant flowers are cream coloured with a pink base on an arching pedicel 2-3.4 mm long and mostly in pairs.
 Flowers have a single bract about 3.4 mm long between the two pedicels.
 The small bracts are thin, dry and cover the flower bud and remain until the flower petals are fully opened.
 The cylindrical floral tube is 11.3-13.5 mm long, has 5 prominent ribs and the styles projected well below the petals and twice the length of the floral tube.
 Flowers and fruits sporadically throughout the year but primarily in spring and summer.
 This species is closely related to H. darwinoides but has longer leaves and larger flowers.